 Hyperbaric oxygen (HBO) therapy at Memorial Hospital is used to help accelerate and promote wound healing, based on approved indications from UHMS (Undersea and Hyperbaric Medical Society) guidelines.

-Our hyperbaric oxygen therapy Memorial Hospital is accredited by the Undersea and Hyperbaric Medical Society (UHMS).
-It’s the only hyperbaric medicine service available in southern Colorado.
+Our hyperbaric oxygen therapy program is accredited by the Undersea and Hyperbaric Medical Society (UHMS).

 As a UHMS-accredited facility, all treatment protocols are evidence-based.
 This means that there is substantial, documented research on the beneficial effects of this therapy for each medical condition we treat.